 In certain cases, where there is limited activity or less transparency around inputs to valuation, securities are classified as Level 3 within the valuation hierarchy.
-The Company did not have any assets or liabilities measured using Level 3 inputs as of December 31, 2022 or 2021.
+The Company did not have any financial assets or liabilities measured using Level 3 inputs as of December 31, 2023 or 2022.